Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Simplified fitness sum().
 * Simplified array init to be all zeros()
 * Disable Python garbage collector.
+* Use logical xor function to apply mutations with mask.

 The source code is available here: